Superrehtard/old_diaspora_wiki/glossary0.md

-# Diaspora Wiki Glossary — editors' notes
+# Diaspora Lexicon — editors' notes

 **Sandbox & editors' note for the Diaspora Wiki Glossary**
 Not intended for public consumption.